wa1tnr/ainsuForth/README.md

 A Forth for ATSAMD21G18A based on YAFFA-ARM Forth - 2012 by Stuart Wood.

-Current platform is the Adafruit Feather M0 Express - PRODUCT ID: 3403 which is ATSAMD21 Cortex M0+ based.
+Current platform is the Adafruit Circuit Playground Express - PRODUCT ID: 3333 which is ATSAMD21 Cortex M0+ based.

-Tue Jun  6 03:03:57 UTC 2017
+Tue Jul 25 08:06:29 UTC 2017

-ce3bc
+df2ed

 old: